Serbia Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Serbia if I work as an employee?
+How much do I pay in social contributions as an employee in Serbia?

 Other tax calculators